Canopic jar: Design

 Canopic jars are "V"-shaped vessels that have been hollowed out in the middle and topped with either plain or iconographic stoppers.
 They range in height from about 14 to 50 cm, including the lid, and in diameters of anywhere from 6 to 20 cm.
-The most common materials used to make the jars include wood, limestone, faience, and clay, and the design was occasionally accompanied by painted on facial features, names of the deceased or the gods, and/or burial spells.
+The most common materials used to make the jars include wood, limestone, faience, and clay, and the design was occasionally accompanied by painted-on facial features, names of the deceased or the gods, and/or burial spells.
 Early canopic jars were placed inside a canopic chest and buried in tombs together with the sarcophagus of the dead.
 Later, they were sometimes arranged in rows beneath the bier, or at the four corners of the chamber.

 The earliest and most common versions of canopic jars were made of stone, but later styles were carved from wood.
 Old Kingdom canopic jars were rarely inscribed and had a plain lid.
 By the Middle Kingdom inscriptions became more common, and the lids were often in the form of human heads.
-By the Nineteenth Dynasty each of the four lids depicted one of the four sons of Horus, who acted as guardians for the respective organs in each jar.
+By the Nineteenth Dynasty, each of the four lids depicted one of the four sons of Horus, who acted as guardians for the respective organs in each jar.

-Old Kingdom Canopic Jars
+Old Kingdom Canopic jars

-The original style of the jars from the Old Kingdom were carved from smooth stone materials, usually limestone, and was paired with an equally smooth and unadorned round stopper.
-Towards the end of the Old Kingdom period the use of canopic jars became more widespread and variety in design and style of the funerary vessels became more common, including some canopic jars made of pottery, rather than stone.
+The original style of the jars from the Old Kingdom was carved from smooth stone materials, usually limestone, and was paired with an equally smooth and unadorned round stopper.
+Towards the end of the Old Kingdom period, the use of canopic jars became more widespread, and the variety in design and style of the funerary vessels became more common, including some canopic jars made of pottery, rather than stone.